wrightben/texas-holdem/Extraneous - Hole Cards/README.md

 ### Results of Scenarios
-Player 0 is dealt the specified hole cards 95000 times in a 6-person game.
+Player 0 is dealt the specified hole cards N times in an N-person game.
 Try to define *bluff* in this context.

 313 [ 25, 13 ] kd ad<br />
 30652 0.32265263157894736